 The Lieutenant Governor’s Women of Achievement Award was established in 2022 by Lt.
 Governor Kehoe to recognize and honor the diverse accomplishments of Missouri women in conjunction with Women’s History Month.

 “My life was greatly impacted by being raised by a single mother of six, and we created this award to honor the incredible accomplishments of women across Missouri,” said Lieutenant Governor Kehoe.
 “These ten recipients are diverse in talent, from agriculture to entrepreneurship, and community service to leaders in not-for-profit work.
 This Women’s History Month, we are proud to share the high achievements of these award recipients and celebrate successful Missouri women, past and present.”

-The following ten recipients were honored at a ceremony in 2022.
+The following ten recipients were honored at a ceremony in the Missouri State Capitol on Thursday, March 24, 2022.